MC-Stereo: Multi-peak Lookup and Cascade Search Range for Stereo Matching: Abstract

 \section{Abstract}

 Stereo matching is a fundamental task in scene comprehension.
 In recent years, the method based on iterative optimization has shown promise in stereo matching.
 However, the current iteration framework employs a single-peak lookup, which struggles to handle the multi-peak problem effectively.
 Additionally, the fixed search range used during the iteration process limits the final convergence effects.
 To address these issues, we present a novel iterative optimization architecture called MC-Stereo.
 This architecture mitigates the multi-peak distribution problem in matching through the multi-peak lookup strategy, and integrates the coarse-to-fine concept into the iterative framework via the cascade search range.
 Furthermore, given that feature representation learning is crucial for successful learn-based stereo matching, we introduce a pre-trained network to serve as the feature extractor, enhancing the front end of the stereo matching pipeline.
 Based on these improvements, MC-Stereo ranks first among all publicly available methods on the KITTI-2012 and KITTI-2015 benchmarks, and also achieves state-of-the-art performance on ETH3D.
-The code will be open sourced after the publication of this paper.
+Code is available at~\href{https://github.com/MiaoJieF/MC-Stereo}{https://github.com/MiaoJieF/MC-Stereo}.

 { {\fnsymbol{footnote}}

 }